stac-utils/pystac/docs/api.rst

 The ``pystac.serialization`` sub-package contains tools used internally by PySTAC to identify, serialize, and migrate STAC objects:

-* :mod:`pystac.serialization.identify`: Tools for identifying STAC objects
-* :mod:`pystac.serialization.migrate`: Tools for migrating STAC objects from a previous STAC Spec version.
+* :mod:`pystac.serialization`: Tools for identifying and migrating STAC objects

 Validation